 Note: Students may take either Political Science 1 or Political Science 1H.
 Duplicate credit will not be awarded for Political Science 1 and Political Science 1H.

-710HYBRID4061p M SOCS 205 ............K.
-Striepe
+2710 HYBRID 4:00-6:10pm M SOCS 205 .............
+K. Striepe

 Section 2710 is designed for students in the Honors Transfer Program.
 Section 2710 is a Distance Education Hybrid course that includes online instruction and weekly on-campus meetings.
 This section will meet on campus every Monday from 4:00-6:10pm in Social Science 205.
 You must attend the first class meeting or you may be dropped from the course.
 Section 2710 meets for 5 weeks from: January 3 to February 3, 2022.

 Psychology